 Thomas Gard came to North Hill around 1805 from Bodmin where he had been working as a stonemason.
 He arrived with his wife Ann and two or three children.
 Thomas had named his eldest son John and this may indicate that his father’s name was John; naming your first son after the child’s paternal grandfather was a common practice at the time.
 If this is correct then Thomas may have been born in St Keverne in West Cornwall.
 The parish records there show a Thomas having been baptized there in 1773, the son of John Gard.
 Thomas was a mason and would travel to wherever there was work.
 In the 1790s he was working as a mason in the Padstow area.
 He met Ann Currah there and they married in 1796 in the parish church of St Eval which is a parish adjacent to Padstow.
 Their first child, John, was baptized in Padstow but they moved to follow the work to Bodmin where they had Henry in 1799 and Thomas in 1802.

-Again moving with the work, the family moved to Treveniel in North Hill (shown here, click on the image to see a larger image).
+Again moving with the work, the family moved to Treveniel (shown here) in North Hill.
 Treveniel was owned by the landed Rodd family and it is almost certain that Thomas worked for the Rodds on their estate.
 Whether Thomas was involved in any 'great' works would be difficult to say.
 The Rodd family were building a family vault in the graveyard of St Torney's Church at about this time and he may have worked on that.
 The Rodd family owned large tracts of moorland and many fields on the fringes of the moor, all of which had stone walls in need of constant maintenance.
 It may have been that this occupied him more than anything grand.

 The family’s fortunes started to take a turn for the worse when Thomas’ wife, Ann, died in 1807.
 Ann was buried in St Torney’s churchyard (shown right) and her burial records her as a ‘sojourner’ and as being from Padstow.
 At this time John was 10, Henry (if he had survived) was 8 and Thomas was 6.
 Thomas was still a youngish man and so in 1809 he married a local girl, Mary Blake.
 Mary was shown as being ‘of this parish’ i.e. North Hill but her family were from St Stpehen by Launceston.
 Their first son, James was born in 1810 and died a few months later; his baptism and burial both indicate that the family lived at Treveniel.
 Nancy, the last of Thomas' children, was born in July 1812.